Juvederm Injections NYC

 Is Juvederm safe?

-Juvederm has been FDA approved in 2006 for treating deep facial wrinkles and facial folds and is an entirely safe and effective treatment.
-Adverse reactions to Juvederm are rare – as hyaluronic acid is naturally occurring in the body, the risk of severe allergic reaction is low.
+Juvederm was FDA-approved in 2006 for treating deep facial wrinkles and facial folds and is an entirely safe and effective treatment.
+Adverse events with Juvederm injections are rare – as hyaluronic acid is a substance that naturally occurs in the body, the risk of severe allergic reactions is low.
 There have been reports of unintentional injection into blood vessels, which is a rare but serious complication.
-Of course, it is best to only have a board certified dermatologist or plastic surgeon, who is an expert in cosmetic facial procedures, inject Juvederm or other dermal fillers into your face.
+Of course, it is best only to have a board-certified dermatologist or plastic surgeon who is an expert in cosmetic facial procedures inject Juvederm or other dermal fillers.
 An expert, like Dr. Michele Green, has been injecting dermal fillers for over 25 years, understands your anatomy, and can safely treat you with these injectables.

 Does Juvederm work immediately?

+Yes!
 The results of Juvederm injections are immediate.
 There may be some immediate swelling at the injection site.
 Depending on which type of Juvederm filler was used, there may be two days to two weeks of residual swelling.
-Some patients are more sensitive to this side effect and swell for longer periods of times.
-It is best to plan your cosmetic dermal filler injections at a time which allows possible swelling or bruising and a few days of possible downtime.
+Some patients are more sensitive to this side effect and swell for extended periods.
+It is best to plan your cosmetic dermal filler injections at a time that allows possible swelling or bruising and a few days of potential downtime.

-The best way to avoid bruising is to discontinue any blood thinners such as Coumadin, Aspirin, Motrin, Ibuprofen, Aleve, and any vitamins or herbal supplements which cause bruising for two weeks before your scheduled procedure.
+The best way to avoid bruising is to discontinue any blood thinners such as Coumadin, Aspirin, Motrin, Ibuprofen, Aleve, and any vitamins or herbal supplements that cause bruising for two weeks before your scheduled procedure.
 In addition, avoiding alcohol and cigarettes before your procedure also minimizes bruising and the resulting downtime.
-Dr. Green recommends taking Arnica Forte for several days before having cosmetic fillers, to avoid unnecessary bruising.
+Dr. Green recommends taking Arnica Forte for several days before having cosmetic fillers to prevent unnecessary bruising.

 How long does Juvederm last?

 A common question asked is how long do dermal fillers last.
 The answer depends on many variables.
-First, it depends on which type of injectable was used.
-Secondly, it depends on how many syringes were used.
-Lastly, it depends on which anatomic area was injected and how fast an individual absorbs the dermal filler.
-Everyone metabolizes Juvederm differently and the longevity of the product is based on an individual’s metabolism.
+First, it depends on which type of dermal filler was used.
+Secondly, it depends on how many syringes of filler were used.
+Lastly, it depends on which anatomic area of the face or body was injected and how fast an individual absorbs the dermal filler.
+Everyone metabolizes Juvederm differently, and the product’s longevity is based on an individual’s metabolism.

 The two members of the Juvederm collection that are best suited for lip augmentation are Juvederm Volbella and Juvederm Ultra XC.
-Juvederm Ultra XC is best to add fullness to thin lips, for a plump, hydrated look to the lips.
-Juvederm Volbella is also used to plump the lips as well as to fill in the lines around the lips for a more youthful appearance.
-Both Juvederm Volbella and Juvederm Ultra XC last up to one year in the lips or the area surrounding the lips.
-The treatment can be repeated annually for continued results.
-When you have your initial consultation with Dr. Green, she will determine the filler and treatment plan that is best to suite your unique needs.
+Juvederm Ultra XC is best to add fullness to thin lips for a plump, hydrated look to the lips.
+Juvederm Volbella is also used to plump the lips and fill in the lines around the lips for a more youthful appearance.
+Juvederm Volbella and Juvederm Ultra XC last up to one year in the lips or the area surrounding the lips.
+The lip enhancement treatment can be repeated annually for continued results.
+When you have your initial consultation with Dr. Green, she will determine the filler and treatment plan that best suits your unique needs.

 Not all cosmetic issues can be treated with dermal fillers, such as Juvederm and Restylane.
-Many patients are confused by the difference between a dermal filler and a neurotoxin.
-There are wrinkles caused by muscles of facial expression, such as the forehead wrinkles, glabella wrinkles, and wrinkles around the eyes (Crow’s feet).
+Many patients are confused by the difference between a dermal filler and a neurotoxin like Botox.
+There are facial wrinkles caused by muscles of facial expression, such as forehead wrinkles, glabella wrinkles, and wrinkles around the eyes (Crow’s feet).
 These wrinkles, which are caused by movement, can not be treated with dermal fillers.
-Instead, Neurotoxins like Botox, Dysport, Revance, Jeuveau, or Xeomin are FDA approved and relax muscle activity and smooth out facial lines and wrinkles.
+Instead, Neurotoxins like Botox, Dysport, Revance, Jeuveau, or Xeomin are FDA-approved and relax muscle activity and smooth out facial lines and wrinkles.

 Juvederm Voluma 2 syringes to cheek